chail/CalPal/README.md

 3. Open the file `CalPal.xcworkspace` to edit

 ## Notes
 OCR is done using the tesseract library for swift.
 The Pod is based on Tesseract 3.03, so it needs version 3.02 of the training data.
-See [Data files][datafiles] and make sure you download the appropriate version of the data files.
+See [Data files][datafiles] and make sure you download the appropriate version of the data files (the correct version is already included here).
 The Tesseract iOS framework is linked [here][tesseract-ios]

 [getting-started]: https://cloud.google.com/vision/docs/getting-started
 [cloud-console]: https://console.cloud.google.com